rashadwest/rashadwest.github.io/_posts/2020-08-01-Active_Education!.md

 There is nothing good about where we are going in my opinion.
 I understand the only way to change the trajectory is to build systems in which people can see what I am saying.

+My friend Dr. John Drazan says it best in this speech he gave at MIT when he won the research paper compeition.
+[MIT Presentation](http://www.sloansportsconference.com/content/sports-science-using-basketball-analytics-broaden-appeal-math-science-among-youth/)

-In our society seeing is beleving!
+The one thing I realize that in our society seeing is beleving!
+Execute!
+Execute!
+Execute!